kupl/starlab-benchmarks/Java/README.md

 bugs | subdirectories for the bug info and failing test case.

 #### src
-The **src** directory consists of compilable Java project source codes.
+The **src** directory consists of compilable Java project source codes with the errors.

 #### bugs
 The **bugs** directory consists of subdirectories which include the failing test case(**bug.java**) and bug info file(**bug.json**) in json format.